Genomon-Project/paplot-doc/data_common.rst

   tooltip_format_checker_partial = type[{func}], {chr}:{start}:{end}, [{ref} -> {alt}]

-  # Example of display
+  # will be displayed as:
   type[exome], chr1:2000:2001, [A -> T]

-The character surrounded by {} is a keyword, and it is replaced with the actual value.
+The words surrounded by {} are keywords, when the pop-up information is displayed, keywords will be replaced by the actual value.

 `About Keyword <./data_common.html#keyword>`_